 DiBenedetto and her family were so appreciative of the care she received that they presented the home care team with a certificate of appreciation and a Rinshu speaker, a sound system that uses curved wood amplification to deliver high-frequency waves said to create a sense of comfort and calm.
 Each Rinshu speaker is handmade by artisans in Japan and designed in the form of a sailboat to create sounds that mimic acoustic wooden instruments.

 Ray Phoenix, DiBenedetto’s son-in-law, says that the gift was a token of the exemplary care she was given.
 He and his wife wanted to share the Rinshu — which features the music of Hill-Phoenix, a harp therapist — with the home care team to remind them how much they appreciated all they did for DiBenedetto and to allow them to enjoy the peaceful sounds while working with others.

-Talk with your doctor to see if Sharp Home Care’s medical, nursing, rehabilitation, social and educational services might benefit you or a loved one.
+Talk with your doctor to see if Sharp Home Health’s medical, nursing, rehabilitation, social and educational services might benefit you or a loved one.